organisciak/dissertation/document/1_intro.md

 This study cannot account for all possible situations and methods for accounting for human-introduced variance before and after crowdsourcing collection.
 Rather, each chapter will focus on a more narrowly scoped sub-problem in the area, to give this study the grounding necessary for a thorough exploration of the larger problem space.

+In the first sub-study, the performance of workers completing the same task will be compared across different design implementations for collecting that information.
+In the second sub-study, an information retrieval model that incorporates crowdsourced information will be compared to a baseline which does not, then compared to a system that normalizes user contributions against user behavior.
+Both of these stay true to the assumption of honest-but-biased workers in focusing on the responsibilities of a system designer in managing and interpreting the crowd.

 ### Take Away

 A reader of the proposed dissertation will understand:

- * the issues related to using crowdsourcing contributions for information retrieval indexing,
+ * the issues related to using crowdsourcing contributions for information retrieval indexing;
- * the effect of designing collection tasks that are 'quicker' or 'slower' on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces,
+ * the effect of designing collection tasks that are are quicker or slower on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces;
- * corrective measures for variance in already-collected descriptive metadata, particularly corpus-based methods for online review normalization and error-reducing voting techniques for crowdsourced relevance judgments, and
+ * corrective measures for variance in already-collected descriptive metadata, particularly corpus-based methods for modeling documents for retrieval and
  * the tractability of making an assumption of honest-but-biased contributors.

 ## Crowdsourcing